 Two events in the closing decades of the nineteenth century and opening decades of the twentieth century contributed to a placeless approach to harvest management.
-First, switching from sail to gasoline engines to power their vessels gave fishermen the ability to move from the river to the ocean where they intercepted salmon before they entered their home river.44 Harvest no longer occurred on local stocks after they entered their home streams, but on mixed aggregates of stocks from several rivers while they were still in the ocean.
+First, switching from sail to gasoline engines to power their vessels gave fishermen the ability to move from the river to the ocean where they intercepted salmon before they entered their home river.88 Fishermen no longer harvested only local stocks after they entered their home streams, but mixed aggregates of stocks from several rivers while they were still in the ocean.
 Salmon targeted in the ocean fisheries might be caught several hundred miles from their home river.

-The rapid growth in ocean salmon fisheries coincided with the creation of resource management agencies staffed with technical experts.45 Centralized decision making led to uniform harvest regulations over large oceanic areas.
-Uniform regulations were applied to aggregates of several different stocks regardless of the productivity and status of the individual populations.46 After describing the importance of understanding how salmon populations are adapted to their local habitats, W. F. Thompson described the consequences of the mixedstock ocean fisheries.
+The rapid growth in ocean salmon fisheries coincided with the creation of resource management agencies staffed with technical experts.89 Centralized decision making led to uniform harvest regulations over large oceanic areas.
+Uniform regulations were applied to aggregates of several different stocks regardless of the productivity and status of the individual populations.90 After describing the importance of understanding how salmon populations are adapted to their local habitats, W. F. Thompson described the consequences of the mixed-stock ocean fisheries.